Season’s greetings at Sears: Dingy shops, sparse shelves

 “We were expecting it,” said Urquidez, who has watched deliveries shrink from 100 tires at a time two years ago to nine today.
 “We knew it was going to happen.”

 What comes next for Sears?
 There’s little optimism.
-While some vendors are still sending in goods, the rescue plan has barely begun and shoppers simply have far better options elsewhere.
+While there are plenty of vendors still sending in goods, the rescue plan has barely begun and shoppers simply have far better options elsewhere.

 “It’s dead man walking,” said Craig Johnson, president of Customer Growth Partners, a retail consultancy.
 “It’s entirely possible that next Christmas, Sears won’t be around as currently structured.”

-Note: This story has been corrected to show the watch buyer is Peter Doliente, not Dolente, and the CEO of Turnaround Management Association is Scott Stuart, not Stewart.